 Below are the most common eye conditions associated with Alport syndrome.

 Sometimes referred to as “fleck retina”, this condition involves abnormal yellowish and/or whitish flecks or dots of pigment of the retina and does not typically result in any vision abnormalities.
 Dot-and-fleck retinopathy is uncommon in childhood but becomes apparent at the onset of kidney failure and worsens over time in relation to the deterioration of kidney function.
 All males with dot-and-fleck retinopathy should be tested for Alport syndrome since it occurs in 85% of affected adult males.

 No treatment is necessary since this condition does not affect vision.

 This condition results in an abnormality in the shape of the lens of the eye.
-It is not present at birth but may be present with someone needing frequent changes to prescription lenses due.
+It is not present at birth but may be present in someone needing frequent changes to prescription lenses.
 Nearly everyone with anterior lenticonus has Alport syndrome, making it a helpful diagnostic symptom.
 It is estimated that 15% to 20% of patients with X-linked and autosomal recessive Alport syndrome have anterior lenticonus.

 The treatment is to have the lens replaced with the same operation as for a cataract removal.
 This will correct the defect permanently.

 This condition occurs when tissue covering the cornea fails to attach to the underlying basement membrane.
 It results in repeated episodes of eye itchiness, redness, light sensitivity, blurred vision and tears.
 This condition is annoying but again does not usually affect vision, although it is useful to remind your ophthalmologist if you have Alport syndrome so that they make the connection.